New from ACTIVE: Check out our latest products here

 While dryer sheets would help reduce the static that often comes with these products, they would also render them useless.

-By depositing a layer of wax-like substance on the surface, the microfibers would no longer be able to attract dirt, nor would it be able to absorb liquids properly.
+By depositing a layer of wax-like substance onto the surface, the microfibers would no longer be able to attract dirt, nor would they be able to absorb liquids properly.

 Do Not Use Dryer Sheets on Lingerie